Skip to page content

-Your treatment starts as soon as you come into the department.
+Your treatment starts as soon as you come into the emergency department (ED).
 On arrival, you will see a specialist emergency clinician called a triage nurse who will assess how serious your condition is.
 This allows patients with life-threatening problems to be seen first.

 Waiting for treatment